nimatrueway/nesto-challenge/README.md

 Be patient, the first time it might take up to 1 or 2 minutes for parcel to build and serve the front-end app.

 You should see the front-end app appear, with all components displaying error messages because the back-end service does not exist yet.

-# Deploying and running back-end microservice
+# Developing back-end service

 change current directory to 'service' directory by running: